davidmartinrius/speech-dataset-generator/README.md

 ```

-- `--input_file_path`: (required) Path to the input audio file.
+- `--input_file_path`: Path to the input audio file.
 Cannot be used with input folder.

-- `--input_folder`: (required) Path to the input folder containing audio files.
+- `--input_folder`: Path to the input folder containing audio files.
 Cannot be used with input_file_path

-- `--youtube_download`: (optional) Link or links separated by space of youtube videos or playlists.
-Can be combined with --input_file_path or --input_folder
+- `--youtube_download`: Link or links separated by space of youtube videos or playlists.

+- `--librivox_download`: Link or links separated by space of LibriVox audiobooks.

 - `--output_directory`: Output directory for audio files.